-The Commonwealth’s 52 member countries have a combined population of more than 2 billion, of which more than 60% are under 30 years of age.
+The Commonwealth’s 54 member countries have a combined population of 2.5 billion people, of which more than 60% are under 30 years of age.

-The Commonwealth Secretariat sees young people aged 15-29 years-old as assets to a country’s development who should be empowered to realise their potential.
+The Commonwealth sees young people aged 15-29 as assets to a country’s development who should be empowered to realise their potential.

 Young people have a proven capability to lead change, and are a vital and valuable investment for now and the future.